-The sectors which appear to have the most uncertainty in its values are the retail, industrial, offices and residential sectors.
-The council's exposure to these sectors is relatively small as a proportion of its total asset base as £57.6 million Net Book Value of a total value of £247.6 million, of which £12.9 million relates to retail, £18.1 million relates to industrial, £24.0 million relates to offices and £2.6 million relates to residential.
+The sectors which have the most uncertainty in its values are the retail sector and specific trading related sectors, such as car parks.
+The council's exposure to these sectors is relatively small as a proportion of its total asset base as £38.0 million Net Book Value of a total value of £273.1 million, of which £16.3 million relates to retail and £21.7 million relates to car parks.